Russia And Ukraine Exchange Hundreds Of POWs - UrduPoint

 "Our people are back.
 207 of them.
 We return them home no matter what," Zelensky said in a social media post.

+Zelensky has accused Moscow of "playing with the lives of Ukrainian prisoners" while Moscow says Ukraine committed a "terrorist act".

-Uncertainty remains over the circumstances of last week's crash, in which a Russian Il-76 military cargo plane was downed in a field near its western border with Ukraine.
+Uncertainty remains after the Russian plane crashed in a fireball in the western Belgorod region on January 24.

-Moscow says that 65 Ukrainian POWs being carried to a scheduled exchange were killed and that the plane was shot down by Kyiv's forces.
+Moscow says it was ferrying 65 Ukrainian POWs on the way to a scheduled exchange.

+Putin claimed last week Kyiv knew dozens of its soldiers could have been on board, an accusation Ukraine has fiercely rejected.

+Ukraine has not outright denied Moscow's version of events, but questioned whether captured Ukrainian soldiers were actually on board and said Moscow never told it in advance that POWs would be flown near the border.

 Recent Stories